emackey/arduino-control/PROTOCOL.md

 @Dppp:n; - Digital write pin ppp value n, where n is 0 or 1.
            Arduino will respond with @OK; or @NO; depending if this is a valid write.

-@Rppp; - Read from pin ppp.
+@Pppp; - Read from pin ppp.
 Arduino will respond with one of the above two commands.

+@RESET; - Reset pins to default startup values.

 @LIST; - Request a list of available pins and their assigned names and types.
 See below.